 On day one you might find some of your dreads feel quite stiff and not very solid.
 Perhaps some are standing straight up, particularly if your hair is shorter, but over the coming days and weeks these little guys will start to settle down.

 From about the 1st to 4th week it may seem like they are starting to loosen and you'll have lots of loose hair coming away from the dreads.
 Don't panic, this is normal as dreads tend to tighten and mature from the inside out.
-Keep them on track by dread balling, palm rolling an perhaps the occassional recrocheting.
+Keep them on track by palm rolling and perhaps the occassional recrocheting.
+Palm rolling with downward pressure will keep them separated at the roots, help shape them and encourage any hairs that might be escaping to knot back into the dread and finally, the downward pressure will help stretch them out, minimising shrinkage, lumps and bumps.
 Check out our maintenance and techniques page for more info on what to do.

 By week 6 - 8 you should notice them really start to tighten and mature.
 You may notice them shrink a little more and perhaps get a little lumpy and bumpy as some mature faster than others.
 Your dreads are basically going through puberty but hang in there, they're are well on there way to adult hood!

 At the 3 month mark they are becoming smoother and tighter by the day.
 If you chose to use wax, less wax would be needed at this point and you may need to clockwise rub more often to tighten up the new growth.
-Be sure to keep them clean with a residue free dreadlock shampoo as this will also help encourage the new growth to lock up.
+Be sure to keep them clean with a Dread Empire residue free shampoo as this will really help encourage the new growth to lock up whilst maintaining the health of your scalp.
+It's about now that you may want to consider a deep cleanse soak - even the best shampoo routines can't always remove the grame, sweat and sebum which may be building up in the centre of the dread.
+A good deep cleanse can leave your dreadlocks literally feeling lighter, looking brighter and feeling rejunvenated.
+We recommend doing a deep cleanse every 3-6 months.

 6 -12 months and they should be well over shrinking and you're on your way to getting some length.
 They should feel tight and smooth and no doubt can hold a lot of water - make sure you squeeze them out after washing and allow them to dry thoroughly.

 By their 1st birthday you should be sporting a hot head of mature dreadlocks - congratulations!
 From here on in maintenance only gets easier.
-Keep them clean, clockwise rub the new growth and to prevent them from becoming dry and brittle, you may wish to consider the use of Dread Empire's Conditioning Spray or Balm.
+Keep them clean, clockwise rub the new growth and to prevent them from becoming dry and brittle, you may wish to consider the use of Dread Empire's Conditioning Spray, Quench Conditioning Oils or Balm.

 Yep and coloured dreads can look amazing!
 It's best to dye or bleach the hair before it is dreaded and don't use the deep conditioner which is often supplied with the colour.
 Colouring and bleach does tend to dry out the hair but this is all good for dreads as it means knotting and locking up will be easier.

 If you already have dreadlocks just wait until they are about 10 to 12 weeks old before colouring them.
 Give them a good deep clean and remove any build up by soaking them in a little Dread Empire shampoo and very hot water (obviously taking care not to burn yourself).
-Again, don't use the conditioner which comes with colour kits but if you are concerned about them become dry and brittle as a result of the colour or bleach, then the Dread Empire Conditioning Spray, Dread Balm or Wax are all excellent ways to replenish the moisture in the hair and improve the hairs overall condition.
+Again, don't use the conditioner which comes with colour kits but if you are concerned about them become dry and brittle as a result of the colour or bleach, then the Dread Empire Conditioning Spray, Quench Conditioning Oils or Balm are all excellent ways to replenish the moisture in the hair and improve the hairs overall condition.

 You can swim with dreads.
 Chlorine won't hurt them and salt water helps the hair dread faster but It is a good idea to rinse chlorine out after you swim.
-If you have baby dreads you may end up with a few loose hairs but just follow your swim with our recommended maintenance routine of palm rolling and dread balling.
+If you have baby dreads you may end up with a few loose hairs but just follow your swim with a palm roll and the occasional re crocheting where necessary.
 Rubber bands at the base and tips are also a good idea to keep new dreads intact and always squeeze your dreads and get them as dry as possible.
-Don't let them sit with water in them or they will smell like a wet towel.
+Don't let them sit with water in them or they will start to smell like a wet towel.
 It is also worthwhile considering getting your hands on one of our Swim Caps.
 We make a range of swim and shower caps large enough to accommodate the size and bulk of dreadlocks.

 No, sweats fine and dreadlocks should not inhibit your ability to get amongst it all!
 Lots of sweating though means lots of showers and those can loosen new dreads.
 Always use a residue free dread shampoo and handle new dreadies with care.
 If your hair is very short wearing rubber bands at the root and tip of the dread will hold the hair secure giving it time to dread and tighten.